sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 ### Rendering in Marmoset Toolbag

 ### Rendering with Marmoset Real time Viewer
-ToDo
+To-Do

-In marmoset one can either pre render shots or go the real-time route with Marmoset Viewer.
+In Marmoset, one can either pre render shots or go the real-time route with Marmoset Viewer.

 - Add a camera, the camera location will be the default viewport view
 - Adjust render settings.
 They are available in the camera tab, Lens and Post Effects but also in export tab.
-Note that some settings won't carry over into the viewer file like chromatic aberration
+Note that some settings won't carry over into the viewer file, like chromatic aberration